 Number of coronavirus cases 649 in India, death toll 13: Health Ministry

-The number of coronavirus cases climbed to 649 in India on Thursday and the death toll due to COVID-19 rose to 13, with one death reported each from Gujarat, Tamil Nadu, and Madhya Pradesh, according to the Health Ministry.
-Goa featured for the first time in the chart prepared by the ministry, reporting 33 coronavirus cases.
+The number of coronavirus cases climbed to 649 in India on Thursday and the death toll due to COVID-19 rose to 13, with one death reported each from Gujarat, Tamil Nadu and Madhya Pradesh, according to the Health Ministry.
+Goa featured for the first time in the chart prepared by the ministry, reporting three coronavirus cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)